This blog has been updated for 2021.

 Our insurance providers offer an expedited claim process for replants that meet specific acreage requirements.
 Call your agent for details.

-The requirements for self cert have changed for the 2020 crop year only.
-The maximum acres allowed per unit has been increased from 50 to 100.
+The requirements for self cert changed in 2020.
+The maximum acres allowed per unit was increased from 50 to 100.
 An adjuster must be assigned to review any unit with more than 100 acres being replanted.

 The insurance company must provide you with written consent prior to releasing acreage for replant.
 This includes crops that do not provide replant payments.